adelgadoperez/frontend-nanodegree-arcade-game/README.md

 ## How to play the game

-Use the four keys for movements of the player 'up' , 'down', 'left', or 'right'
+You can move the player using one the arrows: 'up' , 'down', 'left', or 'right'

 ## Installation

 You can copy all files and install locally in your computer.
-Then start the game loading index.html in a browser which support HMLT5
+Then start the game loading index.html in a browser which support HTML5

 ## Contributors

-You can contribute to this project with implementations of new functionality.
+You can contribute to this project with new functionality implementation.

 ## Instruction for students: